16 MIN READ

-China has a foreign policy discourse, in fact they have several—we are the China that defends the liberal international order.
+China has a foreign policy discourse, in fact, they have several — we are the China that defends the liberal international order.
 We defend the principle of sovereignty, of free trade, that all countries are equal and all should benefit.
 That it’s the United States who violates these principles.
-It is a good argument because it has violated.
+It is a good argument because it has been violated.
 That’s a discourse that’s appealing.
 China has a discourse that we are a developing country.
-They have one that says China’s foreign policy is ethical, that it’s founded on Confucian principles of peace, moral reciprocity and cooperative understanding.
-It’s not based upon 800 pages of legal documents that the lawyers negotiated, it’s based upon trust—that’s the kind of Confucian idea.
+They have one that says China’s foreign policy is ethical, that it’s founded on Confucian principles of peace, moral reciprocity, and cooperative understanding.
+It’s not based upon 800 pages of legal documents that the lawyers negotiated, it’s based upon trust — that’s the kind of Confucian idea.

 AU: There are several models of governance: neo-totalitarian, authoritarian, semi-democracy, etc. Where is China headed?

 AN: Some people think that Xi’s regime is unstable.
 I don’t hold that view.
 I view it as very, very stable.
 Why do you call it stable?
 Now he is going to stay in office for another 10 years, I don’t think anyone would challenge him or there will be any social uprising against it.
 That’s what I mean by stable.
 If I am correct about that, then the notion is that there isn’t going to be any kind of democracy from below.
 There used to be some people who thought Xi would introduce democratization from above, I don’t believe that either.
 So that rules out the scenario of democratization.